ACINQ/eclair/README.md

 ### Backup

 You need to backup:
-- your bitcoin core wallet
+- your Bitcoin core wallet
-- your eclair channels
+- your Eclair channels

-For bitcoin core, you need to backup the wallet file for the wallet that eclair is using.
-You only need to this once, when the wallet is created (see https://github.com/bitcoin/bitcoin/blob/master/doc/managing-wallets.md for more information).
+For Bitcoin core, you need to backup the wallet file for the wallet that Eclair is using.
+You only need to do this once, when the wallet is created.
+See [Managing Wallets](https://github.com/bitcoin/bitcoin/blob/master/doc/managing-wallets.md) in the Bitcoin Core documentation for more information.

-For eclair, the files that you need to backup are located in your data directory.
+For Eclair, the files that you need to backup are located in your data directory.
 You must backup:

 * your seeds (`node_seed.dat` and `channel_seed.dat`)
 * your channel database (`eclair.sqlite.bak` under directory `mainnet`, `testnet` or `regtest` depending on which chain you're running on)